Advancing Innovation in Rare Metal Applications and Technologies

 High-purity neodymium oxide is produced by calcining recovered solutions after they have precipitated into oxalates.
 These oxides bridge the gap between next-generation industrial applications and end-of-life electronics by being reintegrated into the magnet production process.

 Other rare metals, such as lithium from batteries, tungsten filaments, or tantalum capacitors, can also be processed in this way.
-Consequently, urban mining offers a versatile approach to addressing the larger metals criticality.
+As a result, urban mining offers a versatile way to address the larger metals criticality.

 4. Industrial Applications and Future Trends